American Express (NYSE:AXP) Shares Bought by ST Germain D J Co. Inc.

 ST Germain D J Co.
-Inc. grew its holdings in American Express (NYSE:AXP) by 1.5% in the first quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 51,486 shares of the payment services company’s stock after purchasing an additional 760 shares during the period.
+Inc. grew its stake in shares of American Express (NYSE:AXP) by 1.5% in the first quarter, according to its most recent filing with the SEC.
+The fund owned 51,486 shares of the payment services company’s stock after acquiring an additional 760 shares during the period.
 ST Germain D J Co.
-Inc.’s holdings in American Express were worth $7,282,000 as of its most recent SEC filing.
+Inc.’s holdings in American Express were worth $7,282,000 at the end of the most recent reporting period.

-Several equities analysts have commented on AXP shares.
-Zacks Investment Research downgraded shares of American Express from a “hold” rating to a “sell” rating and set a $138.00 target price on the stock. in a research report on Monday, February 22nd.
-JPMorgan Chase & Co. reissued a “buy” rating and set a $160.00 target price on shares of American Express in a research report on Monday, June 7th.
-Morgan Stanley increased their target price on shares of American Express from $166.00 to $171.00 and gave the stock an “overweight” rating in a research report on Monday, April 26th.
-Wells Fargo & Company increased their target price on shares of American Express from $165.00 to $185.00 and gave the stock an “overweight” rating in a research report on Monday, June 7th.
-Finally, Barclays raised their price target on American Express from $139.00 to $146.00 and gave the company an “equal weight” rating in a research report on Monday, April 26th.
-Three research analysts have rated the stock with a sell rating, eight have issued a hold rating and eight have assigned a buy rating to the company.
-The company has a consensus rating of “Hold” and an average target price of $133.33.
+Several brokerages recently issued reports on AXP.
+DZ Bank lowered American Express from a “buy” rating to a “hold” rating and set a $170.00 price objective for the company. in a report on Thursday.
+Zacks Investment Research lowered American Express from a “hold” rating to a “sell” rating and set a $138.00 price objective for the company. in a report on Monday, February 22nd.
+Oppenheimer increased their price objective on American Express from $128.00 to $165.00 and gave the stock an “outperform” rating in a report on Monday, April 26th.
+Deutsche Bank Aktiengesellschaft increased their target price on shares of American Express from $131.00 to $158.00 and gave the stock a “buy” rating in a research report on Monday, April 26th.
+Finally, Morgan Stanley increased their target price on shares of American Express from $166.00 to $171.00 and gave the stock an “overweight” rating in a research report on Monday, April 26th.
+Three research analysts have rated the stock with a sell rating, eight have assigned a hold rating and eight have given a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Hold” and an average target price of $133.33.

 The firm also recently declared a quarterly dividend, which will be paid on Tuesday, August 10th.
 Shareholders of record on Friday, July 2nd will be paid a dividend of $0.43 per share.
 This represents a $1.72 dividend on an annualized basis and a yield of 1.09%.
 The ex-dividend date is Thursday, July 1st.
 American Express’s dividend payout ratio is 32.21%.